karngyan/ahana-api/docs/CodingProblemsApi.md

-Get Input File only if the submission deadline for the user is on
+Get Input File only if the submission deadline for the user is on or the contest ended

 ### Example
 ```javascript